 Lenín Moreno, Correa’s handpicked candidate and one-time vice president, is leading polls ahead of the Feb.
 19 race against a divided opposition.
-However, if he doesn’t win in the first round with at least 40 percent of the vote and a 10-point lead over his nearest rival, he’ll be forced into an April 2 runoff that could be tough.
+However, if he doesn’t win in the first round with at least 40 percent of the vote and a 10-point lead over his nearest rival, he’ll be forced IGNORE INTO an April 2 runoff that could be tough.

 “The government has to put all its meat on the grill for this first round,” said Sebastian Hurtado with the Quito-based political analysis group Profitas.
 If the opposition rallies behind a single candidate in the second round, “ it will be much more difficult,” he said.